The Rock Enrichment Academy LLC Handbook

 Each additional child in a family will receive a $5.00 discount on monthly tuition.

-The monthly fee is due by the first class that the child is enrolled in of the month with a late fee of $25.00 collected after the 10th of each month.
+The monthly fee is due by the first class in which the student is enrolled of the month with a late fee of $25.00 collected after the 10th of each month.

-Supply fees, registration fee, and first month tuition will not be refunded for any reason.
+Supply fees, registration fee, and last-month tuition will not be refunded for any reason.
 Please see the Withdrawal policy below.

 Drop/Add and Withdrawals

 The period of enrollment shall be for the entire school year or, in the case of a student entering after the school year has begun, from the date of admission to the last day of school.
-A cancellation must be made 30 days prior to withdrawal.
+Cancellation must be made 30 days prior to withdrawal.
 Written notice or acknowledged email is required.
 Verbal notification is not accepted.
 Tuition for the following month will still be charged when cancellation notice is less than 30 days.
-For example, if you withdraw your child on September 3rd, October tuition is still due.
-Failure to pay fees and tuition will result in dismissal from the program.
+For example, if you provide notice on February 15th, we will not reimburse you for March tuition.
+However, a written notice 30 days prior to planned departure date, will result in reimbursement for your pre-paid last month.

-Most communication from teachers and the program will be done via email.
+Most communication from teachers and the program will be done via email or text message.
 This helps keep administrative costs down.

 Parents are expected to support and facilitate their child’s learning through the program by supporting and helping with any homework assignments, practicing instruments for music and/or rehearsals for performances held on the last day of school.

 TREALLC encourages open communication between teachers and parents, teachers and students, the directors and parents, and the directors and students.
-Parents are expected to voice any concerns or questions to TREALLC Directors.
-Teachers and the TREALLC Directors are expected to voice any concerns or questions to parents.
-Communication shall be verbal, email or written Incident Report (ask the directors for the form).
+Parents are expected to voice any concerns or questions to TREALLC leaders.
+Teachers and the TREALLC leaders are expected to voice any concerns or questions to parents.
+Communication shall be verbal, email, or text.

 We do not provide report cards or progress reports.
-You are welcome to speak with the directors or the teachers after carpool pick up at the end of the day to discuss your child’s progress.
+You are welcome to speak with the leadership team or the teachers after carpool pick up at the end of the day to discuss your child’s progress.

-Sometimes it is necessary for the parents and students to meet with the directors.
-This can be requested by the directors or the parents.
+Sometimes it is necessary for parents and students to meet with the leadership team.
+This can be requested by the director or the parents.
 These meetings will ideally be scheduled for before or after classes on a scheduled class day.
 On rare occasion, the meeting will be scheduled for another day of the week.
-Both directors and at least one parent and the student will be present for these meetings.
+At least two members of the leadership team and at least one parent and the student will be present for these meetings.

 Boys may wear pants or shorts.
-Girls may wear jumpers, pants, shorts, skirts (girls should wear leggings or shorts under skirts) or skorts.
-Athletic wear of modest length is acceptable as long as it is free of tears, distracting design and color, logos and cartoon characters.
-No sports team apparel, no denim, no over-sized or tight fitting bottoms.
-Students should wear tennis shoes in order to safely participate in P.E. activities and recess.
-No boots, sandals, hard black soles, or crocs.
+Girls may wear jumpers, pants, shorts, skorts, skirts (girls should wear leggings or shorts under skirts).
+Athletic wear of modest length is acceptable as long as it is free of tears, distracting design, including extreme colors, logos, and cartoon characters.
+No sports team apparel, no over-sized or tight-fitting bottoms.

-TREALLC reserves the right to make final determination of what dress is appropriate.
+TREALLC reserves the right to make a final determination of what dress is appropriate.

 - Students are expected to participate in class discussions, presentations, and abide by all teacher directions.

-- No outside food or drink is allowed in the classroom unless brought by the teacher of that class or for a birthday (please seek approval by the director first).
+- No outside food or drink is allowed in the classroom unless brought by the teacher of that class, for a class project, or for a birthday (please seek approval from your homeroom teacher or campus lead first).

 - Students are expected to walk quietly in and between buildings during class, never leaving an area of instruction without specific permission.

-- All supplies, water bottles, backpacks, lunch boxes, coats, etc. are to be labeled with your student’s name.
+- All supplies, water bottles, backpacks, lunch boxes, coats, etc. are to be labeled with the student’s name.

 - Students keep backpacks and all belongings with them or in a safe place at all times.

-- No running, yelling, horseplay, profanity, or disrespectful behavior is allowed.
+- No indoor running or yelling, horseplay, profanity, or disrespectful behavior is allowed.

 - No weapons (play or real), knives, or any other item that could lead to danger.
 If any item causes disruption, it will be taken by the director or teachers and returned to the parent.

-- No iPads, iPods, mp3 players, CD players, or other personal entertainment devices (e.g. PSP) may be used during school hours.
+- No iPads, iPods, mp3 players, CD players, or other personal entertainment devices may be used during school hours.
+Phones are considered an entertainment device.

 - If the student brings a toy specifically for “show and tell” or a class assignment, it may only be taken out of the backpack during the designated class time or during recess time (if permitted by the homeroom teacher).
 All other toys should be left at home.
 This is to include playing cards and games.